University Hospitals Cochlear Implant Program Offers Hope and Help for Treating Deafness

 At University Hospitals Ear, Nose & Throat Institute’s Audiology & Cochlear Implant Center in Cleveland, Ohio, we take great pride in having one of the nation’s largest cochlear implant programs.
-Our unparalleled knowledge and extensive experience is found in few other hospitals.
+Our knowledge and experience is found in few other hospitals.
 In fact, our cochlear implantation program is in the top 10 in the nation for total number of cochlear implants performed.

 Latest Technological Advancements with Outstanding Results